DIKU-EDU/remarks/README.md

     + It's a ticket system, so it could be okay.
   * Solves the problem
     + In a complicated way, but yes.

+### Bonus: +2
+  * Has an accompanying implementation / simulation
+    + Yes!
 ```

+Bonus-judgements _must_ have the title `Bonus`, but they don't have to be there
+if you don't like them.
+The presence of bonus judgments also allows points to
+sum up to more than the given maximum.
+This is regarded as a feature.

 ## Points and Sums